mcfnord/rml/src/bc.md

 All three statements to the press are prejudicial to the cause of justice, and two of the three are contradicted by facts stated in the charging document by his deputy.
 An accurate statement by Lindquist might be “We waited over a month, but the accused cooperated extra-ordinarily when made aware of our warrant.”
 I considered his public statements so dangerous that I waived my right to a jury trial.
 Any juror might have seen that television broadcast and formed an impression of me based on Lindquist's false and maligning words to the press.

-## Background
+## Relevant facts

 Law enforcement became aware of the complaint on January 12th.
 I became aware of the complaint on February 20th, five weeks later, when officers located my counsel outside a Superior Courtroom and notified him of the Probable Cause for Arrest.
-My counsellor called me around lunch time.
-At 1pm, my counsellor told police that I would turn myself in at the County City Building before 4:30pm.
+My attorney called me around lunch time.
+At 1pm, my attorney told police that I would turn myself in at the County City Building before 4:30pm.
 I left work early from my office in downtown Seattle, and introduced myself to sheriffs inside the county City building at the agreed-upon time.

-## Claim: Investigators consider Dempsey a threat

-His investigators were bamboozled by dishonest complaintents, but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.

 ## Claim: Law Enforcement didn't wait

-This extrajudicial statement is a clear violation of your Rules of Professional Conduct.
+This extrajudicial statement is a clear violation of your Rules of Professional Conduct, and is false.
 Lindquist knew how I came into custody, as the Charging Papers conclude:

 ** *The defendant’s attorney was contacted on Friday,